powerbuoy/sleek-post-types/README.md

 #### `PostType::sticky_archive_modules()`

 Return an array of module names and they will be added to the post type's settings page.
+Render a sticky module using `Sleek\Modules\render('name-of-module', 'mycpt_settings')`.

 #### `PostType::flexible_archive_modules()`